Con Nicolopoulos

 Constatine Nicolopoulos (born October 17, 1961) is an American professional stock car racing driver.
-He last competed part-time in the ARCA Menards Series, driving the No. 0 Toyota for Wayne Peterson Racing.
+He currently competes part-time in the ARCA Menards Series, driving the No. 06 for Wayne Peterson Racing.

 Racing career

 ARCA Menards Series

 Nicolopoulos would first race in 2011, with Brad Smith Motorsports after meeting Chrysler coworker Brad Smith.
 He would first spot for Smith, then drive a second entry for Smith at certain races.
 Smith's second entry was a start-and-park entry, meaning that the team would pull in early every race.

 Con Nicolopoulos' car in 2018 at Madison International Speedway.

 In 2014, Nicolopoulos would sign with Wayne Peterson Racing part-time, running a start-and-park entry for most of his races.
 Nicolopoulos would finish his first race in 2017 at Nashville Fairgrounds Speedway, finishing 26th.
-Since then, he has earned one top ten at Winchester Speedway, and has finished 21 of his 94 attempts in the ARCA Menards Series.
+Since then, he has earned one top-ten at Winchester Speedway, and has finished 22 of his 95 attempts in the ARCA Menards Series.